awv-informatik/buerligons/README.md

 yarn install
 ```

-> Since there were a lot of problems finding node.js compatibility, we put `--ignore-engines true` in .yarnrc.
-This is not the ideal solution, but for most cases it should fit.
-We recommend to use `nvm` to easily switch to another compatible version in case of problems with the node.js version.
+> Since there were a lot of problems finding node.js compatibility, a github action is used to install dependencies on several node.js versions.
+Please take a look at the github action [build.yml](./.github/workflows/build.yml) to see what node.js versions are used.
+We recommend to use `nvm` to easily switch to another compatible version in case of problems with the node.js version you are currently running on your system.

 ### ClassCAD Server